 WHEN YOU CALL 9-1-1

-When you call 9-1-1 in Okanogan County a communication deputy answers your call and will begin gathering information from you to understand the situation and determine what type of response is required (Police, Fire, EMS).
-The communications deputy will enter your incident information into a Computer Aided Dispatch (CAD) system where first responders may immediately view the information gathered.
+When you call 9-1-1 in Okanogan County a communication deputy answers your call and begins gathering information from you to understand the situation and determine what type of response is required (Police, Fire, EMS).
+The communications deputy will enter your incident information into a Computer Aided Dispatch (CAD) system where first responders may immediately view the gathered information.
 The communications deputy then uses radio or telephone to advise the agency(s) with jurisdiction of the information gathered for the agency's emergency response.

 One of the most important pieces of information to be gathered during a 9-1-1 call is the location of the emergency (the address, XY or latitude-longitude coordinates, landmarks nearby).
-Knowing the location of the emergency allows the 9-1-1 Dispatchers to send the police, fire or EMS services that are closest to the emergency.
-City, Colville Tribal and county planning departments coordinate to provide land owners with accurate 9-1-1 addresses.
+Knowing the location of the emergency allows the 9-1-1 Dispatchers to send the closest police, fire or EMS services.

-If the reported incident involves emergency medical response (EMS), a communications deputy may provide the caller with pre-arrival instructions.
-Some situations may involve cardiac arrest and the communications deputy may provide the caller telephonic CPR instructions until EMS responders arrive on scene.
+If the reported incident involves emergency medical response (EMS), a communications deputy may provide the caller with pre-arrival instructions to facilitate EMS having safe access to the patient.
+Some situations may involve cardiac arrest or other medical conditions and the communications deputy may provide the caller telephonic CPR or other instructions until EMS responders arrive on scene.

 - 9-1-1 emergency telephone calls reporting emergency incidents